softmaterialslab/nanoconfinement-md/docs/cluster_bigred2_deployment.md

 * Go to nanoconfinement-md /src directory and (cd nanoconfinement-md/src/)
 * You should provide the following make command to make the project.
 This will create the executable and Install the executable (md_simulation_confined_ions) into home directory (That is nanoconfinement-md)
     * make cluster-install
-* Now you are ready to run the executable with aprun command using any of the following methods :
+* Now you are ready to run the executable with aprun command using any of the following methods:

 #### Using a debug gpu queue.
 * Request a debug GPU using the following command.
 This will provide you 64 processing nodes with 1 hour wall time.
     * qsub -I -l nodes=4:ppn=16,walltime=01:00:00 -q debug_gpu